anvix9/AWS-Token-Refresh-Automation-Guide-in-terminal-/README.md

 ## The Token Refresh Challenge

 When using AWS with GitHub Actions or other services, access tokens expire (typically after 1 hour), requiring manual refresh (At least that is what
 I was doing).
-This guide explains the manual process and provides automation solutions.
+Here is a simple solution I came with.

 ## Manual Token Refresh Process